This contest is complete, and the winner has been chosen.

 We’re looking for the next great social deduction game.
-In a social deduction game, players are assigned hidden roles, after which everyone works to sleuth out the “bad guy” (ie the person or people not on your side).
+In a social deduction game, players are assigned hidden roles, after which they work to achieve the objective for their own secret role and/or the team their role is assigned to.
 Examples are:

 It can also include games with only the chance of a traitor element such as:

 You must create a game using the social deduction mechanic.
 The game can require a game master or not, your choice.
 You may use any theme, other mechanics, or components that you wish.
 The game should be explained in less than 10 minutes, and playable in less than 90 minutes.
 You may include any number of players that you wish.